 Joe DiBenedetto recently retired from Winston & Strawn LLP, where he spent 46 years as a litigation partner in its New York office.
 He is acutely aware that virtually every case that cannot be disposed of by motion, is ultimately settled.
 The only question is when that settlement occurs.
 The longer a case is litigated, the greater the legal cost and management distraction.
 His mission is to assist litigants in arriving at a settlement quickly and effectively, through a mediation process that will make them comfortable that settling on fairly negotiated terms is their best option.

 He has had over 50 hours of commercial mediation training, and has been a member of the Panel of Neutrals for the Commercial Division, New York County ADR Program since its inception in 1996.
 In June 2016, he was also appointed to the Panel of Neutrals for the United States District Court, Eastern District of New York, and the Commercial Division ADR Panels in Nassau, Suffolk, Queens, and Westchester Counties.
-He has mediated over seventy cases, and participated as a litigant in more than 30 mediations while in private practice.
+He has mediated over eighty cases and participated as a litigant in more than 30 mediations while in private practice.
 More importantly, he enjoys the challenge, and has been very successful in resolving cases, even some that others thought were unsettleable.
 He has mediated cases that were high profile and drew media attention, and others that were routine commercial disputes.
 Joe DiBenedetto ensures that his mediations are scheduled promptly, and as a quickly as the parties desire.
 And the mediation will be completed at a fixed, affordable fee with no additional administrative or other charges.

 Joe DiBenedetto also offers his service as an arbitrator, and for predictive analysis of a case, as described elsewhere on this website.
 For questions and availability, Joe DiBenedetto can be contacted at 646-236-2976, and JDiBened@JDBMediation.com.